Skip to main content

 M.S. students are required to complete and successfully defend a thesis.
 The thesis must conform to the regulations stated in the NC State Thesis and Dissertation Guide, and the graduate advisory committee will approve the content and structure of the thesis.
 All degree candidates are expected to prepare their research results for publication prior to completing the program.

 Students are required to present a seminar on their research immediately prior to their thesis defense.
-They should register for MB 690 (Master’s Exam) in the semester they expect to defend.

 Students must receive permission from the Graduate School to schedule their final oral exam (defense).
 To do this, they must submit a Request to Schedule a Master’s Oral Examination to their advisor at least 10 days prior to the proposed exam date.
-The advisor will forward it to the DPG, indicating the student received unanimous permission from their committee to proceed to their thesis defense.
+The advisor will forward it to the DGP, indicating the student received unanimous permission from their committee to proceed to their thesis defense.

 Note: The student should not submit this form until the committee agrees that the student’s thesis is ready.
 Therefore, we recommend the student meet with their committee to discuss a schedule for review and approval.